 To find out if you or a loved one have diabetes, consult a physician for testing.
 A variety of samples and tests will be conducted to determine blood sugar levels, including an A1C, a simple blood test.
 The ADA recommends all tests for diabetes be performed in a lab or doctor’s office for the most accurate results.

-2020 has proven to be a challenging year for many, but especially hard on those living with health concerns.
 According to Harvard Health Publishing, those in the diabetes community are often at higher risk of getting very sick from COVID-19.
 Education, support, and financial resources are essential ways to fight and prevent this disease.

 We have rounded up a list of resources for those living with diabetes and anyone interested in giving back to this community.